Key takeaways

 Recalls

-Hydrochlorothiazide recalls are rare and limited to quality problems at individual manufacturers.
+Hydrochlorothiazide recalls are rare and limited to quality issues at individual manufacturing centers.

 Hydrochlorothiazide interactions

-People using hydrochlorothiazide often are taking other drugs.
+People using hydrochlorothiazide often take other drugs.
 Some of these can be risky when taken with hydrochlorothiazide:

-• Other blood pressure medications, though commonly prescribed with hydrochlorothiazide, increase the risk for low blood pressure
+- Other blood pressure medications, though commonly prescribed with hydrochlorothiazide, increase the risk of low blood pressure

-• Stimulants (such as Adderall) increase blood pressure and so can decrease hydrochlorothiazide’s effectiveness at lowering blood pressure.
+- Stimulants (such as Adderall) can increase blood pressure, which may decrease the effectiveness of hydrochlorothiazide in lowering blood pressure

-• Marplan (isocarboxazid), an antidepressant in the monoamine oxidase inhibitor (MAOI) drug class, is never given with drugs that lower blood pressure because the combination could cause a dangerous drop in blood pressure.
-Other drugs in the MAOI class can have the same effect and should not be taken with hydrochlorothiazide.
+- Marplan (isocarboxazid), an antidepressant in the monoamine oxidase inhibitor (MAOI) drug class, is never given with drugs that lower blood pressure, because the combination could cause a dangerous drop in blood pressure.
+Other medications in the MAOI class can have the same effect and should not be taken with hydrochlorothiazide

 Foods and drinks to avoid when taking hydrochlorothiazide include alcohol, excessive amounts of caffeine, and diuretic herbs like dandelion, hibiscus, or green tea.